solo-io/supergloo/docs/content/guides/failover_service_guide.md

 Once the deployment has rolled out, reloading the `productpage` should show reviews with no stars or black stars, indicating that the failover service is routing requests to the first listed service in the `mgmt-cluster`.

 ## Next Steps
 In this guide, you successfully configured cross-cluster failover using a VirtualMesh and Traffic Policies.
-To explore more about Service Mesh Hub, we recommend checking out the [concepts section]({{% versioned_link_path fromRoot="/concepts" %}}) of the docs.
+To explore more about Gloo Mesh, we recommend checking out the [concepts section]({{% versioned_link_path fromRoot="/concepts" %}}) of the docs.